Reviews of Hilda (2018) and related work

 A brave blue-haired girl and her mother leave their cabin in the woods and move to Trolberg, a more modern walled city where the spirits of the wilderness are less common and poorly understood.

 It’s got the standard kids’ stuff: A preteen protagonist having adventures on the border between self-righteous rebellion and cutesy wholesomeness.
 In the first season, the moral lessons are conservative, including efficacious sorcery with prohibitively high hidden costs regardless of intention.
-This is averted in the second season, when one of Hilda’s best friends becomes an apprentice witch.
+This is averted in the second season, when one of Hilda’s friends becomes an apprentice witch.

 Rather than building a complex new fantasy world, Hilda builds indirectly on a recognizable Norse mythology.
 However, the Norse pantheon is absent.
 It’s just the folkloric bestiary: trolls, house elves (including the name Alfur, from Icelandic Old Norse álfr), giants, vittras, huldras, maras and nisses, plus a few other folk mythologies, like the rat king and the barghest.
 These are neatly mapped onto modern small-town life, greatly aided by the inclusion of a couple of Scandinavian voice actors—women in initially marginal roles, like Kaisa the librarian—who are able to pronounce the words.